 The team here at the American Foundation for Children with AIDS thanks you for supporting this project and the work we do for the children in Africa.
-As you start to make decisions regarding your end of year giving, please keep us in mind so we can continue our good work into 2020 and beyond.
-We wish you a new year full of many blessings and as much hope as you have shared with us.
+As you start to make decisions regarding your giving this year, please keep us in mind so we can continue our good work through 2023 and beyond.
 If you would like to learn even more about what we do or how you can meet some of the children you have helped, please contact Tanya Weaver at tweaver@AFCAids.org.